Yearnsmith/listr/README.md

 - Bundler
 - Rspec

-#### Create Your First List
+#### Creating Your First List

-Simply Type: `lister "Your Title" "Your First Item"`
+Simply Type: `./lister.sh "Your Title" "Your First Item"`

-or `lister -a "Your Title" "Your First Item" if you wish to stay in the command prompt.
+or `./lister.sh -a "Your Title" "Your First Item"` if you wish to stay in the command prompt.

 ### Using Lister

 There are two ways to use Lister: Interactve mode and Linemode.
 Lister automatically detects which mode is being used.

-#### Operation in Interactive Mode
+#### Operating in Interactive Mode

 Interactive mode is the default way to use Lister.
 It allows you to edit a list by following prompts.